 But before you get any ideas about spending next summer in a tent, get this: There’s a 10 year waiting list, “at least.”

 I hope you enjoyed the tour, and thanks for bearing with the history lesson (I can’t help myself!).
-Hop back over to
+Hop back over to Hooked on Houses for more house tour fabulousness.

 47 comments: